marcodeleon20/Data_Structure/README.md

 - Sparse Matrix: Implementation of a sparse matrix that efficiently stores and accesses two-dimensional data with a large number of zero elements.

+- Binary Tree: Implementation of a binary tree, a hierarchical data structure composed of nodes with at most two children.
+It provides efficient searching, insertion, and deletion operations.

 - Blockchain: Implementation of a blockchain that uses cryptography to ensure data integrity and non-repudiation.
 It is particularly useful in applications that require an immutable and transparent record of transactions.

 - Hash Table: Implementation of a hash table that provides efficient lookup of elements using a hash function.

+## Upcoming Features

+We are currently working on integrating a graph visualization tool, Graphviz, to visualize the data structures in an interactive and intuitive manner.
+Stay tuned for the upcoming updates!

 ## Contributions